Code-level security from the team that wrote the static analyzer.

 “Craftsmanship matters more than ever.
 I ported PMD to Apex in 2014 because other people's code made me unhappy.
 Now AI writes most of it but the quality did only slightly improve.
 Deterministic rules are the only honest reviewer left in the room.”

-We wrote the rules engine the rest of Salesforce uses
+We wrote the static analyzer the rest of Salesforce uses

-Robert Sösemann, Salesforce MVP and Aquiva's AI Lead, ported PMD to Apex.
+Robert Sösemann, Salesforce MVP and Aquiva's AI Lead, ported PMD (Program Mess Detector) to Apex.
 It's the static-analysis core inside Salesforce Code Analyzer today.
-When your codebase has to pass a security review, AppExchange or otherwise, you want the people who shaped the tooling, not the people who learned it last quarter.
+When your codebase has to pass a security review, AgentExchange or otherwise, the people who shaped the tooling know what it will flag before you run it.

-We've shepherded ISVs through the AppExchange security review process for ten years: pre-review audits, remediation cycles, post-submission hardening, and the operational discipline to keep listings clean across every Salesforce release.
+We shepherd ISVs through the AgentExchange* security review process: pre-review audits, remediation cycles, post-submission hardening, and the operational discipline to keep listings clean across every Salesforce release.
 See Product Development for the full ISV journey we run around the review.

 Engineers, not auditors

-We do security work that survives code review, not security work bolted on as compliance paperwork.
 The same engineers who build the code review the code.
-Findings ship as PRs, not as PDFs.
+Findings ship as PRs.

 From pre-review audit to post-review hardening.

-The AppExchange security review is where most ISV roadmaps stall.
-We've been through it enough times to know what each reviewer looks for, and we run the whole arc, from the pre-review audit to the controls that survive every release after.
+The AgentExchange security review is where most ISV roadmaps stall.
+We run the whole arc, from the pre-review audit to the controls that survive every release after.

 Pre-review audit